-- "string == pattern".
-Returns true if string matches the pattern as described in "Pattern Matching Notation" (section 2.13); otherwise it returns false. - "string!= pattern".
-Returns the logical negation of "string == pattern". - "string =~ regex".
-Returns true (0) if string matches the extended regular expression regex, otherwise return false (1). - "string1 < string2".
-Compare two strings lexicographically, using the current locale settings, and returns true if string1 is less than string2 (otherwise return false). - "string1 > string2".
-Compare two strings lexicographically, using the current locale settings, and return true if string1 is greater than string2 (otherwise return false).
+"string == pattern".
+Return true (0) if string matches the pattern as described in "Pattern Matching Notation" (section 2.13); otherwise return false (1).

-In pattern-matching operations (==, !=, and =~), pattern metacharacters (such as "\" in globbing and "." in regular expressions) shall only be considered metacharacters if they are outside "..." and '...'
-Inside"..." and '...' they are considered escaped and only match themselves.
-For example:

-'''

-pattern=''

-[[ string == $pattern ]] # matches

-[[ string == "$pattern" ]] # does not match because the is literal

-'''
+"string!= pattern".
+Return the logical negation of "string == pattern".

+"string =~ regex".
+Return true (0) if string matches the extended regular expression regex; otherwise return false (1).
-Expressions shall be combined as follows using the following expression operators, in decreasing order of precedence:

-- "( e )".
-Returns the value of expression e. - "! e".
-Returns true (0) if expression e is false, else returns false (1). - "e1 && e2".
-Returns true if both e1 and e2 are true, else returns false.
-This is a short-circuit evaluation; if e1 is false, e2 shall not be evaluated. - "e1 || e2".
-Returns true if either e1 or e2 are true, else returns false.
+"string1 < string2".
+Compare two strings using the collating sequence in the current locale, and return true (0) if string1 is less than string2; otherwise, return false (1). "string1 > string2".
+Compare two strings using the collating sequence in the current locale, and return true (0) if string1 is greater than string2; otherwise, return false (1). decreasing ord an be combined as follows using the following expression operators, in er of precedence: "(e)".
+Return the value of expression e. "!e".
+Return true (0) if expression e is false, otherwise return false (1). "e1 && e2".
+Return true (0) if both e1 and e2 are true, otherwise return false (1).
+This is a short-circuit evaluation; if e1 is false, e2 shall not be evaluated. "e1 e2".
+Return true (0) if either e1 or e2 is true, otherwise return false (1).
 This is a short-circuit evaluation; if e1 is true, e2 shall not be evaluated.

-In the grammar of section 2.10.2, after line 73492, add the following:

-'''

-In line 73515-73516, add '[[' and ']]' by replacing those lines with: %token Lbrace Rbrace Bang Ldbracket Rdbracket / '{' '}' '!' '[[' ']]' /
+In the gramma r of section 2.10.2, after page 2327 line 73492, add the following: 3516, add '[[' and ']]' by replacing those lines with: Rbrace Bang Ldbracket Rdbracket / 2, after function_definition, add as a new type of command: ket_expression , definition of simple_command), add: t_expression : Ldbracket inner_db_expression Rdbracket Ldbracket inner_db_expression Rdbracket redirect_list ession : db_term inner_db_expression OR_IF db_term db_term db_factor db_term AND_IF db_factor Bang db_factor '(' inner_db_expression ')' DB_UNARY WORD WORD DB_BINARY WORD

-'''

-After line 73542, after function\definition, add as a new type of command: | double\bracket\expression
+Reviewers' Note: more additions are needed relating to the new DB_UNARY and DB_BINARY terminals and context-dependent recognition rules for them.